alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

     </div>
 </div>

 * Some mockups were rendered in Blender too.
-The for instance the mockup of Body Crack ASMR (the original concept pitch can be found [here](https://makra.wtf/assets/pdf/BodyCrackASMR.pdf))—
+Take for instance the mockup of Body Crack ASMR (the original concept pitch can be found [here](https://makra.wtf/assets/pdf/BodyCrackASMR.pdf))—

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">